By Ashok Prasad, Founder, Niyyam

 Should I stop SIPs during consolidation?

-Only in duplicate or weak funds.
+Only in duplicate or underperforming funds.

 When should I consolidate?